If an air pollution related injury has set you back, we'll help you move forward

 You should also keep receipts for all expenses incurred as a result of your illness.

-The claims process will vary depending on how your air pollution happened.
+The claims process will vary depending on how you were exposed to air pollution.
 Click the icons below to learn more:

 Get expert advice now